linhnq0520/LinKit/LinKit/LinKit.Core/README.md

 A source-generated Mediator implementation for the CQRS pattern with a clear, explicit API.

 ### 2. The Dependency Injection Kit
-An automatic dependency injection registration system using attributes, eliminating manual `services.Add...()` calls.
+An automatic dependency injection registration system using attributes.

+### 3. The Endpoints Kit
+Automatically generates Minimal API endpoints directly from your Command and Query definitions.

 ## Installation